WeblateOrg/weblate/docs/admin/auth.rst

     Can add new suggestions.
 Can use machine translation [Users, Managers]
     Can use machine translations (see :ref:`machine-translation-setup`).
+Can manage ACL rules for a project [Managers]
+    Can add users to ACL controlled projects (see :ref:`acl`) Can edit priority [Managers]
+    Can adjust source string priority

+.. _acl:

 Per project access control
 ++++++++++++++++++++++++++